shemaaali/shemaaali.GitHub.io/_posts/2020-06-23-Uber Trip in New York City.md

-Using individual daily pick up-level data to answer important questions on pick up sharing services’ influence on markets, drivers, and citizens in New York city by the Data/Time, Lat, Lon, Base, Year, Month, Day of the Weeks, Hours, and Minutes.
+This post shows using individual daily pick up-level data to answer important questions on pick up sharing services’ influence on markets, drivers, and citizens in New York city by the Data/Time, Lat, Lon, Base, Year, Month, Day of the Weeks, Hours, and Minutes.